NUA Strategy, Part 2: Put Your After-Tax Contributions to Work

 If you decide to utilize the NUA strategy, all 50 shares of your employer stock will be distributed in-kind to a taxable account.
 The cost basis of your stock ($150,000) will be taxed as ordinary income, meaning a total tax bill of almost $50,000.4

 Here’s where your “coupon” comes into play.
 Your after-tax contributions may be “applied” toward the cost basis of your stock.
-For every after-tax dollar you have saved, you can reduce your cost basis, dollar for dollar.5 Effectively, you are utilizing your after-tax contributions to reduce your tax bill.
-In our example above, $150,000 of your after-tax balance can be applied toward the cost basis of Stock A and reduce it down to $0.
+For every after-tax dollar you have saved, you can reduce your cost basis dollar for dollar.5 Effectively, you are using your after-tax contributions to reduce your tax bill.
+In our example above, $150,000 of your after-tax balance can be applied toward the cost basis of the stock and reduce it to $0.
 Your pearl is now tax-free!

 The remaining $50,000 of your after-tax balance is not lost—you have the option to roll over the growth portion into a Roth IRA.
 Another option is to not apply the full amount of your after-tax balance toward the cost basis.
-For example, you can choose to apply only $50,000 of your after-tax balance (reducing the cost basis to $100,000 and your tax bill to $33,000).
+For example, you can choose to apply only $50,000 of your after-tax balance, which would reduce the cost basis to $100,000 and your tax bill to $33,000.

 Entering your coupon code

 How much of your “coupon” should you apply?
-While it may be tempting to utilize the full amount and walk away with a free pearl, that might not be your best option over the long term.
+While it may be tempting to use the full amount and walk away with a free pearl, that might not be your best option in the long run.

 In some cases, we believe paying the full tax bill and rolling your after-tax balance into a Roth IRA can be a more attractive strategy since Roth earnings are tax-free.
-Ultimately, the answer to the question depends on a number of variables, including your 401(k) makeup, investment time horizon, spending needs, current/future tax brackets and more.
+Ultimately, the answer to the question depends on a number of variables, including your 401(k) makeup, investment time horizon, spending needs, current and future tax brackets and more.

-If you’ve discovered a “coupon” with your 401(k), reach out to your Corient Private Wealth Advisor to help you determine whether you should use it.
+If you’ve discovered a “coupon” within your 401(k), reach out to your Corient Wealth Advisor to help you determine whether you should use it.

 For more strategies related to NUA, please read the first part of this blog mini-series, “NUA Strategy, Part 1: An Undiscovered Pearl in Your 401(k).”